Charles Townshend (British Army officer): Imperial soldier

 Townshend was a cultured man.
 He married a French wife, he was very fond of all things French, and he saw that as part of his character; in many ways therefore not a typical Army officer of the day, another reason for his being seen to be slightly out of the mainstream professionally.
 In fact, he was not a comfortable man from the point of view of others in the Mess.

 Many officers found the proudly intellectual, Francophile "Alphonse" Townshend a difficult man to deal with, but the charismatic Townshend was very popular with the soldiers he commanded, both British and Indian.
 He made himself popular with his men by playing on his banjo and singing obscene, sexually explicit French songs in both French and English.

 He was attached to the British Egyptian army and, as commanding officer of the 12th Sudanese Battalion, he fought in the Sudan at the Battles of Atbara and Omdurman in 1898, for which he was awarded the Distinguished Service Order.
 In January 1896, he received a letter from Herbert Kitchener, who wrote that he wanted him to serve under his command in Egypt, which served as a measure of Townshend's fame that a general would ask a mere captain not even under his command to take charge of one of his battalions.
 During battles with the Islamic fundamentalist Ansar of the Sudan from 1896 to 1899, culminating in Omdurman, he was promoted by Kitchener to major and was mentioned in dispatches for outstanding bravery for the fourth and fifth time.
 Townshend's attitude towards non-white soldiers has been noted as "puzzling", as "like most officers of the day he assumed a natural British superiority over other races, but in Hunza, the Sudan, Burma, India, and later in Mesopotamia he was proud of his men and took good care of them, yet when the opportunity for advancement presented itself he abandoned them without a second thought".
-On 7 March 1896, he described the Battalion's men thus: "I am very pleased with the physique of the men.
-They are fine strapping blacks, mostly tall.
-I felt quite small inspecting them. … I felt I had a stroke of luck in getting command of this regiment."
 On 5 June 1896, he first encountered the Ansar, whom the British incorrectly called the "Dervishes" at the Battle of Ferkeh.
-Kitchener defeated the Ansar and Townshend wrote about the battle in his diary:
+Kitchener defeated the Ansar.
+Besides battling the Ansar, Townshend spent his time perfecting his French, reading books of military history and French novels, learning Arabic and training his Sudanese soldiers when not entertaining them with his banjo.